 - Check their traffic and Keywords Trend

-- Next, go to the Pages section, and filter the URL for which the competitor domain is ranking for the keyword.
+- Next, go to the Pages section and filter the URL for the keyword’s competitor domain ranks.

 - Click the info to see the number of backlinks it has got.
 If it is low, then it is good for you.
 Now, you need to find out the source of the backlinks and try to get backlinks from the same source.

-- Now, you have got the huge list of long-tail keywords for which the page is ranking for.
+- Now, you have got a massive list of long-tail keywords for which the page is ranking for.

 - Then compare these keywords with your content.
 Just check if your page answers all these queries.
 If not, they update your page for these queries too.

 Try this technique of updating content to answer more keywords and getting more backlinks than your competitor.
 I guess this technique will definitely help you outrank your competitor for the particular keyword.